JonathanChan9001/Multimodal-Machine-Learning-and-Data-Analysis-Framework-for-Depression-Detection/README.md

 This code is released under the MIT License.
 See LICENSE for details.

 **Dataset License**: E-DAIC data usage is governed by USC's data sharing agreement.
-Users must comply with original dataset terms.
+Users must comply with original dataset terms and conditions.

 ## Contact